macournoyer/fast_output_buffer/README.md

       # more calls on @output_buffer
     end

-You see, all parts of your view are sent to a method of ActionView::OutputBuffer. `safe_append=` for chunks we know are sage and `append=` for stuff is not and needs to be escaped.
-The more `<% ... %>` you have in your view, the more of those you'll have.
+You see, all parts of your view are sent to a method of `ActionView::OutputBuffer`. `safe_append=` for chunks we know are sagfe and `append=` for stuff that is not and needs to be escaped.
+The more `<% ... %>` you have in your view, the more of those you'll have and the slower it will be.

-If you have large views in your app, changes are most of the request time is spent rendering.
+If you have large views in your app, chances are most of the request time is spent rendering.

 Don't worry, `FastOutputBuffer` is here to save your day!